-There is an ample outdoor seating space to take in the sights and sounds of the hubbub of Biscayne Boulevard, but I prefer to sit inside, which is much cozier.
+There is ample outdoor seating space to take in the sights and sounds of the hubbub of Biscayne Boulevard, but I prefer to sit inside, which is much cozier.

 Those breadsticks with warm tomato sauce are a great way to start your meal.
 I forgot to mention they use a brick oven to make the pizza, which is my preferred pie baking method.